ESG strategy encompasses more than reporting on DE&I statistics or setting a carbon goal.

-It’s important to keep up with evolving standards – and depending on where you do business, you may deal with any combination of these standard setters (or others).
+It’s important to keep up with evolving standards – and depending on where you do business, you might deal with any combination of these standard-setters (or others).

 Maybe you’ve heard about the possibility of Securities and Exchange Commission (SEC) regulations on the horizon, or mentions of GRI and SASB standards – but who sets the standards, and how can they affect your business?

 One of the most popular voluntary standard-setters, GRI enables transparency and open disclosure about organizations’ impact to help create a more sustainable future.

 Largely focused on impact, the UN Global Compact is both a policy platform and a practical framework for companies that are committed to sustainability and responsible business practices.
 The Global Compact provides 10 principles, which are supported in further detail by the UN Sustainable Development Goals (SDGs).

 The UN SDGs are a set of 17 goals and macroeconomic targets that aim to promote sustainability, peace, and prosperity for people and the planet.
 The UN SDGs serve as the backbone of many sustainability and impact investing initiatives, such as the Principles for Responsible Investment (PRI) and the Global Impact Investing Network (GIIN).